StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

   session    include      system-auth
   ```
   Each configuration line has three fields: a function type, control argument and module.
   * **Function type** - The function that a user application asks PAM to perform.
-Here, it’s auth, the task of authenticating the user
+Here, it’s auth, the task of authenticating the user.
     1. ***auth*** - Authenticate a user (see if the user is who they say they are).
     2. ***account*** - Check user account status (whether the user is authorized to do something, for example).
     3. ***session*** - Perform something only for the user’s current session (such as displaying a message of the day).